Go on to

 This

-gig was a late addition to the tour and was originally scheduled for Dec.
-18,
+gig was a late addition to the tour and was originally advertised for Dec.
+18

 Derby